Ani278/Soft-sell-internship/README.md

 - **Zod**: TypeScript-first schema validation
 - **Lucide React**: Icon library

-## Time Spent

-- Planning and Design: 1 hour
-- Core Structure and Components: 2 hours
-- Styling and Responsiveness: 2 hours
-- Animations and Interactions: 1 hour
-- Form Validation and Functionality: 1 hour
-- Chat Widget Implementation: 1 hour
-- Testing and Refinements: 1 hour

-Total: ~9 hours

 ## Deployment

 The site is deployed on Vercel and can be accessed at the provided live URL.

-## Future Enhancements

-- Integration with a real backend for form submissions
-- Enhanced AI chat capabilities with a proper LLM integration
-- More detailed animations and micro-interactions
-- Expanded content sections like FAQ, pricing, and blog
-- Analytics integration for tracking user behavior